2025-26 Edition

 Hardware/software interfacing, including memory and bus interfaces, devices, I/O, and compiler code generation/instruction scheduling.
 Experience microcontroller programming and interfacing.
 Specific compiler code generation techniques including local variable and register allocations, instruction dependence and scheduling, and code optimization.

-Restriction: Computer Engineering Majors have first consideration for enrollment.
+Restrictions: Computer Engineering majors have the first consideration for enrollment.
 Computer Science and Engineering Majors have second consideration for enrollment.

 EECS 114.
 Engineering Data Structures and Algorithms.
 4 Units.